davidissamattos/bpcs/README.md

 # Features of the bpcs package

 -   Bayesian computation of different variations of the Bradley-Terry (including with home advantage, random effects and the generalized model).
 -   Bayesian computation of different variations of the Davidson model to handle ties in the contest (including with home advantage, random effects and the generalized model).
 -   Accepts a column with the results of the contest or the scores for each player.
 -   Customize a normal prior distribution for every parameter.
 -   Compute HDP interval for every parameter with the `get_parameters` function
 -   Compute rank of the players with the `get_rank_of_players_df` function.
 -   Compute all the probability combinations for one player beating the other with the `get_probabilities_df` function.
 -   Convert aggregated tables of results into long format (one contest per row) with the `expand_aggregated_data.`
 -   Obtain the posterior distribution for every parameter of the model with the `get_sample_posterior` function.
 -   Easy predictions using the `predict` function.
-  - We do not reinforce any table or plotting library\!
+-   We do not reinforce any table or plotting library!
 Results are returned as data frames for easier plotting and creating tables
 -   We reinforce the need to manually specify the model to be used.

 ## Models available

-  - Bradley-Terry (`bt`) (Bradley and Terry 1952)
+-   Bradley-Terry (`bt`) \[@bradley1952rank\]
-  - Davidson model (`davidson`) for handling ties (Davidson 1970)
+-   Davidson model (`davidson`) for handling ties
+    \[@davidson1970extending\]

 Options to add to the models:

 -   Order effect (`-ordereffect`).
-E.g. for home advantage (Davidson and Beaver 1977)
+E.g. for home advantage
+    \[@davidson1977extending\]
 -   Generalized models (`-generalized`).
-When we have contestant specific predictors (Springall 1973)
+When we have contestant (players) specific predictors \[@springall1973response\]
+-   Subject predictors (`-subjectpredictors`).
+When we have subject specific predictors \[@bockenholt2001hierarchical\].
 -   Intercept random effects (`-U`).
-For example, to compensate clustering or repeated measures (Böckenholt 2001)
+For example, to compensate clustering or repeated measures \[@bockenholt2001hierarchical\]

 E.g.:

 -   Simple BT model: `bt`
 -   Davidson model with random effects: `davidson-U`
 -   Generalized BT model with order effect: `bt-generalized-ordereffect`

 Notes:

 -   The model type should be first
 -   The order of the options do not matter: `bt-U-ordereffect` is equivalent to `bt-ordereffect-U`
 -   The `-` is mandatory

 # Vignettes